vinylrishi/Disaster-Relief-Project-2023/README.md

 # Disaster-Relief-Project-2023
-## Classification of Blue Tarps from 2010 Haitian Earthquake Crisis
+## Image Classification of Blue Tarps from 2010 Haitian Earthquake Crisis

 During the Haitian Earthquake Crisis of 2010, a key method by which to identify survivors was by locating manmade shelters.
 Based on the problem statement, many of these shelters used